jraska/Dagger-Codelab/README.md

 // MainActivity.kt - before calling super.onCreate(savedInstanceState)
 DaggerApp.of(this).appComponent.inject(this)
 ```
-We can also remove the usage of `AnalyticsComponent` here.
+We can also remove all the usage of `AnalyticsComponent` now.
 The app will continue to work the same and we can again see our analytics messages in logcat whilst clicking on the FAB.

 ## Task 5: Injecting Context - @BindsInstance
 Now we can try new field of type `PackageName` and set the title of `MainActivity` to have it as title.